On the Present Status of Inflationary Cosmology: Constraints on inflationary models

 The constraint given by Planck 2018 was $n_{s } = 0.9651 \pm 0.0044$ \cite{Planck:2018vyg}.
 The constraint on $n_{s}$ based on the ACT data is $ n_{s} = 0.9666 \pm 0.0077$, which is perfectly consistent with the Planck 2018 result.
 However, the new constraint based on a combination of the Planck and ACT data (P-ACT) is $n_{s} = 0.9709 \pm 0.0038$.
 Finally, a combination of Planck, ACT, and DESI (P-ACT-LB) gives $n_{s} =0.9743 \pm 0.0034 $ \cite{Louis:2025tst}.
 This last result differs from the original Planck result by about $2\sigma$.

 The P-ACT-LB results are illustrated by Fig. 10 in \cite{ACT:2025tim}; we reproduce it here in Fig. \ref{ACT}.
 The authors of \cite{Louis:2025tst} conclude, in particular, that the P-ACT-LB constraints on $n_{s}$ disfavor the Starobinsky model \cite{Starobinsky:1980te} at~$\gtrsim 2\sigma$.
-This is a strong and rather unexpected result, very different from the results obtained before.
+This is a strong and unexpected result, significantly different from the previous results.
+The latest SPT data, in combination with all other CMB results plus DESI DR2, give $n_s = 0.9728\pm 0.0027$ \cite{SPT-3G:2025bzu}, which is consistent with the ACT-DESI results.

 Note that the constraint $n_{s} =0.9743 \pm 0.0034 $ shown in Fig. 10 in \cite{ACT:2025tim} was obtained after taking into account DESI Y1 results, but assuming $\Omega_{m}+\Omega_{\Lambda} = 1$, i.e. in the $\Lambda$CDM context, see Table 5 in \cite{Louis:2025tst}.
-On the other hand, more recent DESI Y2 results \cite{DESI:2025gwf} strongly disfavor $\Lambda$CDM, which was used in the derivation of this constraint.
+On the other hand, more recent DESI DR2 results \cite{DESI:2025gwf} strongly disfavor $\Lambda$CDM, which was used in the derivation of this constraint.
 The authors of \cite{DESI:2025gwf} say: ``For our baseline DESI DR2 BAO+Planck PR4+ACT likelihood combination, the preference for evolving dark energy over a cosmological constant is about $3\sigma$, increasing to over $4\sigma$ with the inclusion of Type Ia supernova data.''

-Perhaps one should wait until the more recent DESI results are taken into account and also until the next SPT data release, which is expected soon.
-Previously, the SPT results favored much lower values of $n_{s}$ \cite{SPT-3G:2024atg}.
+Thus, one may wonder whether one can disfavor anything at the $2\sigma$ level by using databases that are strongly inconsistent with each other.

+Indeed, the discussion of these results in the SPT data release \cite{SPT-3G:2025bzu} was quite cautious.
+In particular, they noticed that the constraints $n_s=0.9739\pm 0.0034$ \cite{ACT:2025fju,ACT:2025tim} and $n_s = 0.9728\pm 0.0027$ \cite{SPT-3G:2025bzu} were obtained in the context of the $\Lambda$CDM theory, but in this context the CMB data are in about $2.8 \sigma$ tension with the DESI DR2 data.
+A more detailed discussion of this issue can be found in Section VII C ``Evaluating the consistency of CMB and BAO data in $\Lambda$CDM'' of the SPT data release \cite{SPT-3G:2025bzu}.
+The authors advise caution in interpreting CMB+DESI data results in $\Lambda$CDM.
+For a general discussion of combining mutually inconsistent data sets, see e.g. \cite{LuisBernal:2018drn}.

+A further investigation of this issue in \cite{Ferreira:2025lrd} demonstrates that the fit of $\Lambda$CDM to CMB data exhibits a high degree of correlation between $n_{s}$ and the BAO parameters $r_{d}h$ and $\Omega_{m}$.
+This correlation, and the tension in $r_{d}h$ and $\Omega_{m}$ between CMB data and DESI, can lead to significant shifts in $n_{s}$ when the two are combined.
+The authors concluded: ``Given the crucial role of $n_{s}$ in discriminating between inflationary models, we urge caution in interpreting CMB+BAO constraints on $n_{s}$ until the BAO-CMB tension is resolved.''